This article is a review of SpanishPod101.com, an online resource for learning Spanish through audio podcasts.

 - Lots of advertising, up-selling, and cross-promoting related products when you sign up

-A premium SpanishPod 101 subscription costs $180 USD per year.
+The SpanishPod101 cost for a premium subscription is $180 USD per year.

-SpanishPod101 is a good, engaging resource, especially for beginner and intermediate levels.
+SpanishPod101 is a good, engaging resource for language learning.
+Especially for beginner and intermediate levels.

 People with busy schedules will appreciate the bite-sized lessons, as this will help to keep you motivated.
 It’s certainly no shortcut, though – you’ll still have to do the hard work yourself.

 (My top recommendation for Spanish learners is Spanish Uncovered, which teaches you through StoryLearning®.
-Click here for you free 7-day trial of Spanish Uncovered now.)
+Click here for your free 7-day trial of Spanish Uncovered now.)

 What Is SpanishPod101?